Team-309-Hydro-Pro/EGR314-Spring2024-Team309.github.io/User_needs_Benchmarking_Requirements.md

 2.2 The product will include at least one motor controlled by a motor controller using I2C or SPI-based protocol.

+2.3 The product will focus on using at least one sensor input (mainly humidity sensor).

-2.3 The product can be controlled manually and automatically.
+2.4 The product can be controlled manually and automatically.